amclain/halation/README.md

 Templated values are supported within the YAML files using the moustache `{{` `}}` syntax.

+- `artist` - Available within the `copyright` field to substitute the artist name.
 - `year_captured` - Available within the `copyright` field to substitute the year the image was captured.